yowainwright/fast-brake/utils/benchmarker/README.md

 Performance benchmarking suite for Fast Brake - compares Fast Brake's performance against popular JavaScript parsers.

+Fast brake should be faster for what it does.
+All the JavaScript parser it's comparing itself against are way more advance form also every, except for what fast-brake does (fail fast).

 ## Overview

 This package benchmarks Fast Brake's ES feature detection performance against various JavaScript parsers including Babel, Acorn, Esprima, Espree, Meriyah, and Cherow.